lanceman2/panels/README.md

 Panels provides a C API (application programming interface) library and utility programs.
 It can be used with C++.

+The libpanels API lets developers have simple windows that they can draw raw 32 bit [true color] (https://en.wikipedia.org/wiki/Color_depth) pixels on; with or without a drawing API.
+Sometimes you can draw much faster and more simply without a drawing API; sometimes antialiasing is just not needed.

 Mostly "panels" is minimalistic.
 We wanted to:

 1. divide windows into rectangular sub-sections called widgets,